SlavovLab/DART-ID/python/README.md

 Intro
 -----

 The RTLib code goal is to make the process as simple as possible.
-Run update.sh, point it at the inputs, and expect an additional PEP_new column at the end.
+Run ```rtlib_update```, point it at the inputs, and expect an additional PEP_new column at the end.
 There are still some parameters that you will need to tweak manually as the default settings have not been fully generalized yet.

 # Installation